 At the same time, the Netrunner player installs computer hardware and programs that help him get into the corporate servers, break the firewalls and steal agenda cards by making hacking attempts.
 The Netrunner wins if the player manages to steal seven points worth of agenda cards the corporation has installed on their servers.

-Android: Netrunner is a relatively short game that only takes around 30-45 minutes to play.
-In that time, the players don’t get to take too many actions making each one extremely important.
+The game is relatively short and takes around 30-45 minutes to play.
+Throughout the game, you don’t get to take too many actions making each one extremely important.
 In fact, any wrong decision can easily make or break the game.

 Although the game is very strategic, it is also a game of phycology which at times reminds me of poker.
 The players can decide to be either blunt or deceptive or even both.
 Tricking other players adds that extra bit of suspense and tension to the game that is already full of paranoia.